-Mandatory Meeting: A mandatory meeting for all commercial heifer exhibitors will be October 12, 2019 at the Ed and Myrtle Lou Swindel Ag Complex at Warner University in Lake Wales, to review rules and questions concerning the commercial heifer show.
-Exhibitors failing to attend one of the mandatory meetings will be fined \$25.00 for nonattendance.
-This fine is to be paid with at check in January 25, 2020.
-NO ADMITTANCE
+xOptional Meeting: A meeting for commercial heifer exhibitors will be September 19, 2020 9:00 am at the Ed and Myrtle Lou Swindel Ag Complex at Warner University in Lake Wales, to review rules and questions concerning the commercial heifer show.
+This is an Optional Education Field Day, and is not mandatory.
+EVENT CANCELLED, the department will plan a virtual meeting in the future TBA.